 In this archipelago of 115 islands, most of which are uninhabited, it's Mahe, which is usually the first stop for visitors.
 With a mountainous, forested interior and over 60 dreamy beaches and coves fringing the island, ranging from sweeping bays to hidden corners, it's almost too gorgeous for words.

-The second largest island, Praslin, is a laid back delight of exquisite white sand beaches and lush tropical forests covering the hills.
-Don't miss the lovely Anse Lazio, which consistently appears in top ten lists for the world's most beautiful beaches, or the fabulous Vallee de Mai, which has been compared to the Garden of Eden and is one of The Seychelles' two UNESCO World Heritage Sites.
+The second largest island, Praslin, is a laid back delight of exquisite sands and tropical forests carpeting the hills.
+Don't miss lovely Anse Lazio, which regularly appears in top ten lists for the world's most beautiful beaches, or the fabulous UNESCO listed Vallee de Mai, which has been compared to the Garden of Eden.

 If visiting Mahe or Praslin, hiring a car is by far the easiest way to get around and explore the many wonderful beaches and attractions on each island.

-La Digue offers a more laid-back feel than Mahe or Praslin, with only a few surfaced roads and virtually no cars just the occasional ox cart or bicycle, it's definitely more back-to-nature than jet-set.
-The friendly atmosphere, languid pace of life and breathtaking beaches of La Digue won't disappoint.
+La Digue has a more unhurried pace of life with only a few surfaced roads and virtually no cars just the occasional ox cart or bicycle, it's definitely more back-to-nature than jet-set.

 - Soft white sandy beaches

 - Stunning flora and fauna